×

 When children are at risk, tracking children’s development and making sure they reach developmental milestones can help ensure that any problems are detected early and children can receive the intervention they may need.

-A healthy start for the brain
+A Healthy Start for the Brain

 To learn and grow appropriately, a baby’s brain must be healthy and protected from diseases and other risks.
 Promoting the development of a healthy brain can start before pregnancy.
 For example, a healthy diet and the right nutrients, like sufficient folic acid will promote a healthy pregnancy and a healthy nervous system in the growing Vaccinations can protect pregnant women from infections that can harm the brain of the unborn baby.
 Newborn screening can detect conditions that are potentially dangerous to the child’s brain, like phenylketonuria (PKU). external icon